 What Is A Nursing License Suspension In Texas

 If you have questions about your nursing license being suspended, call to schedule a free legal consultation with a license defense attorney, (512) 829-5619.
-Please note that we only help nurses, nursing students, and nursing applicants – with licensing and disciplinary issues.
+Note that the free consultation is ONLY for professional licensing matters.

 For egregious acts, the Texas Board of Nursing (BON) can suspend your nursing license.
 In most cases, however, the nursing board will “stay” your suspension and put you on probation.
 Probation allows you to keep working as a nurse, as long as you follow certain requirements and abide by the limits the board imposes on your license.

 If you’re facing the possibility that your nursing license might be suspended, we can help!
 We can assist you through every phase of the nursing license defense process, helping to ensure the best outcome.